musana-engineering/musana.engineering.github.io/_posts/2025-09-6-devops-playbook-for-production-ai.markdown

 - [Summary ](#summary)

 ### Prerequisites
-This is a complex technical implementation, so before we dive in, I assume you have a strong understanding and hands-on experience with the following
+This is a complex technical implementation so before we dive in I assume you have a strong understanding and hands-on experience with the following
 - **[Machine Learning](https://mitsloan.mit.edu/ideas-made-to-matter/machine-learning-explained)** concepts including model training, evaluation, and deployment.
 - **[DevOps](https://platformengineering.org/blog/what-is-platform-engineering)** concepts like CI/CD pipelines and Version Control
 - **[Platform Engineering](https://platformengineering.org/blog/what-is-platform-engineering)** concepts and principles